-The first question wanted to examine the progress of students understanding of the fuel cell discipline (i.e. the vertical component that begins to form a T-shape professional).
-It can clearly be seen that a majority of students didn't know much concerning fuel cell technology initially.
+The first question examined the progress of students understanding of the fuel cell discipline (i.e. the vertical component that begins to form a T-shape professional).
+It can clearly be seen that a majority of students didn't know much about fuel cell technology initially.
 However as the semester advanced, students comprehension of fuel cell fundamentals began to grow as seen in the figure above.
-At the end of the semester all of the students agree or strongly agreed that they had a strong comprehension of fuel cell science and technology.
+At the end of the semester all of the students agreed or strongly agreed that they had a strong comprehension of fuel cell science and technology.